alphagov/transformation-dashboard/_posts/2000-01-17-business-tax-account.markdown

     If you run a business you’ll be able to check how much tax you owe, learn about what you can and can’t claim, and pay your tax --- all in one place

 detail-page-intro: |
-    Easy to use online tax dashboard for up to 4.9 million small businesses and people in Self Assessment
+   Easy to use online tax dashboard for small to medium enterprises - currently 5.2m.

 status: "public-beta"
-status-strapline: "In public beta.
+status-strapline: "Successfully undertaken its live [Digital by Default Standard Assessment](/service-manual/digital-by-default).
 This service is being built alongside [exemplar 15: PAYE for employees](/transformation/paye.html) and [exemplar 16: Digital Self Assessment](/transformation/self-assessment.html)."

 videos: